pbnjay/strptime/README.md

     %Z  Time zone name.
 UTC, EST, CST
     %%  A literal '%' character.

+A small test suite is included to test many common use cases.
 Code is available under the MIT License in case anyone else has a need for it like I do.